Your List of Colleges: What Are Likely, Target, and Reach Schools?

 How Many Colleges Should I Apply To?

-It’s recommended that students apply to an average of 7-9 schools, making sure that you have a few from each category.
+Of course, the next question is how many Reach, Target, or Likely schools you should apply to or have on your list.
+It’s recommended that students apply to an average of 7-9 schools, making sure that you have a few colleges from each category.

 If you intend to apply to 7 colleges, you’ll want your list to look like this: